Bolton Arena: Events

 During the 2002 Commonwealth Games, it hosted the badminton competition.
 It also serves as the hometown venue for boxer Amir Khan.

-Between March 4 and March 6 of 2011, it played host to Great Britain's 2011 Davis Cup Europe/Africa Zone Group II First Round Match against Tunisia.
-Great Britain won 4-1 to advance to the second round of the Davis Cup Europe/Africa Zone Group II.
+Between March 4 and March 6 of 2011, it played host to Great Britain's 2011 Davis Cup Europe/Africa Zone Group II first round match against Tunisia.
+Great Britain won 4-1 to advance to the second round.